sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-xapian</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Files needed for developing TCL scripts which use Xapian
+Short desc    : Files needed for developing TCL scripts which use Xapian
 URL          : https://www.xapian.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Xapian is an Open Source Probabilistic Information Retrieval framework.
+Descript     : Xapian is an Open Source Probabilistic Information Retrieval framework.
 It
              : offers a highly adaptable toolkit that allows developers to easily add advanced
              : indexing and search facilities to applications.
 This package provides the
              : files needed for developing TCL scripts which use Xapian